Residential Projects

 Can houses be 3D printed?

 Yes.
-It is possible to print a house using a giant 3D printer in less than 24 hours for small homes, and up to 72 hours for larger homes (in the range of 2,000 square foot).
+It is possible to print a house using a giant 3D printer in less than 24 hours for small homes, and up to 72 hours for larger homes (in the range of 2,000 square feet).

-What is a 3D printed house made of?
+What is a 3D-printed house made of?

 3D printing construction demands that materials must blend design with uniformity and workability.
-As such, most 3D printed houses are made of concrete.
+As such, most 3D-printed houses are made of concrete.

-However, some companies have developed their own material mix consisting of cement, sand, geopolymers, fibers, and other raw materials.
+However, some companies have developed their material mix consisting of cement, sand, geopolymers, fibers, and other raw materials.